acrlabs/simkube/docs/infra/ci-sim.md

 }
 ```

-You will need to generate an pair of access tokens for in AWS for the IAM user you are using to access AWS resources.
-Hang onto those you will need them when you configure the secrets.
+You will need to generate a `key pair` in AWS for the IAM user you are using to access AWS resources.
+Hang onto those; you will need them when you configure the secrets.

+AWS provides instructions on creating key pairs in AWS IAM via the console or CLI [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-keys-admin-managed.html#admin-create-access-key).

 ## 1. GitHub Permissions